 Security, Sovereignty and Sustainability in the Global Food System

-Plus a choice of Life Sciences Research Project
+Plus choice of optional Life Sciences modules including a Research Project

 Our degree programmes have been developed to provide you with a set of skills that will enable you to compete for existing and emerging roles across a variety of professions.
 Your options are varied across a range of industries, from working in the United Nations to advising small businesses on issues that will affect the local community.

 You will also learn valuable transferable skills that will help you with your employment prospects including:

 - Analysing and problem solving: Through your study of economic principles and models, you’ll learn how to extract the essential features of complex systems, providing useable frameworks for evaluation.

 - Critical thinking: Assess arguments, make judgements, formulate reasoned debates and generate feasible solutions.

 - Communicating: Develop advanced communication skills that enable you to communicate with a variety of audiences and in different settings.